 I have only recently noticed the gifts bestowed upon the Miracles of Christ.
 These gifts, however, are not present at all hours of the day and night.
 It is only on certain days and during certain times of day.

-One such power/gift is thick, viscous blood that will keep the Miracles of Christ warm in all types of weather.
+One such power/gift is thick, viscous blood that will keep the Miracles of Christ warm during the winter.
 This is a curious gift possessed by The Boy and one or two of the Gaggle.
 The Boy will run around the neighborhood with friends sans jacket or any additional layer over his shirt.
 He doesn’t need it.
 It’s not cold.
-The thermometer is near freezing but that is an issue for mortals such as you and I. He doesn’t need it.
+It’s winter and the thermometer is near freezing but that is an issue for mortals such as you and I. He doesn’t need it.
 Unfortunately, this power seems to escape him when he is sent outside to retrieve something he was supposed to put away or bring back into the house with him.
-At this point, he will need a jacket or a sweatshirt, usually something that is tucked away in the back of his closet upstairs in his room.
+At this point, he will need a coat or a sweatshirt, usually something that is tucked away in the back of his closet upstairs in his room.
 Way back in his closet, under something.
 It has to be this particular item of clothing or he won’t be able to get warm enough to do a task that would be done faster than the time it takes to put on a jacket or sweatshirt.

 And then we have The Gaggle.
-One of whom goes to work in pants and a tee shirt.
+One of whom goes to work during the winter in pants and a tee shirt.
 That’s it.
 Nothing to cover his arms.
-His reasoning for this is that he is riding to work in a warm car (I love my children) and from the car, he is going indoors where he works his shift.
-There is also the added burden of needing to remember a jacket when he is finished work and he may forget it.
+His reasoning for this is that he is riding to work in a warm car (I run the car so the heat is on.
+I love my children) and from the car, he is going indoors where he works his shift.
+There is also the added burden of needing to remember a coat when he is finished work and he may forget it.
 Then he will be bothered by the fact that his jacket is at work while he is at home.
 I try to tell him that seeing the weather outside will make him grateful for having a jacket, therefore remembering said jacket.
 This mnemonic device is useless to him.
 He’ll just forget it anyway.
 I will remind him of a jacket when he climbs into the car and shivers off the cold after closing the door.
 He tells me he’s, “Okay.”
 I doubt that.

 Superheroes need their rest….
 Sometimes.
 The Boy will be up bright-eyed and bushy-tailed in the morning with his keister parked on the couch watching YouTube.
 He will be well into a marathon of Roblox or a walkthrough of a video game he is either still trying to master or doesn’t even play.
 No matter.
 These digital offerings no doubt provide secrets that will unlock the mysteries of the universe.
 He will need to wake up hours after this on a normal school day.
 This is where the mystery of his powers comes in.
 The ability to get up out of bed on his own eludes him.
 The ability to just get out of bed eludes him.
 I wake him up three, four times.
 Still nothing.
 He is weak.
 Feeble.
 It’s all he can do to get out of his warm bed.